apache/lucy/core/Lucy/Docs/FileFormat.md

              |
              |--[...]--|

-=head1 Write-once philosophy
+## Write-once philosophy

-All segment directory names consist of the string "seg_" followed by a number in base 36: seg_1, seg_5m, seg_p9s2 and so on, with higher numbers indicating more recent segments.
+All segment directory names consist of the string "seg\_" followed by a number in base 36: seg_1, seg_5m, seg_p9s2 and so on, with higher numbers indicating more recent segments.
 Once a segment is finished and committed, its name is never re-used and its files are never modified.